What is AuDHD Executive Dysfunction? It’s Not Laziness

 A diagram comparing a smooth neurotypical dopamine pathway to a frayed AuDHD pathway, showing difficulty in taking action.

-This isn’t a character flaw.
-It’s a biological reality that explains why forcing yourself to “try harder” often results in frustration and burnout rather than productivity.
-The solution isn’t more force, but a different kind of fuel.
+This is not a character flaw.
+It is a biological reality that explains why forcing yourself to “try harder” often results in frustration and burnout rather than productivity.
+The solution is not more force, but a different kind of fuel.

 Why You Feel ‘Locked’: 3 Hidden Causes

-That feeling of being frozen or “locked” in place, unable to start, move, or even speak, is a hallmark of AuDHD executive dysfunction.
-It’s an intensely distressing state often misinterpreted by the outside world.
+That feeling of being frozen or “locked” in place is a hallmark of AuDHD executive dysfunction.
+It is intensely distressing and often misinterpreted by the outside world.
 This paralysis stems from several interconnected causes.

 1. The Idle/Freeze Loop (Autistic Inertia)